 • Children and adults at risk have a right to expect support, and personal and social development delivered by an appropriately recruited, vetted and managed in relation to their participation in rugby union, whether they are playing, volunteering or officiating in the community or professional areas of the sport.

 CPC recognises that all children have the right to participate in sport in a safe, positive and enjoyable environment whilst at the same time being protected from abuse, neglect, harm and poor practice.
 CPC recognises that this is the responsibility of everyone involved, in whatever capacity, at the club.

-CPC Safeguarding Officer is Sam Teasdale (07889536861).
+CPC Safeguarding Officer is Neil Smith (07889536861).
 If you witness or are aware of an incident where the welfare of a child has been put at risk you must, in the first instance, inform the Safeguarding Officer.
 They will then inform the CB Safeguarding Manager and the RFU Safeguarding Team.
 If an incident involves the Safeguarding Officer you should inform the Rebecca Thomas ([email protected] / 07825252617) and either the CB Safeguarding Manager or the RFU Safeguarding Team.

 All members of CPC staff who work with children in Regulated Activity must undertake an RFU Disclosure and Barring Service (DBS) check in accordance with RFU Regulation 21.
 Holding a minimum completed RFU level 2 coaching qualification (or UKCC equivalent).

 CPC will implement and comply with the RFU Code of Conduct and the Codes of Conduct for Coaches, Spectators and Officials as appropriate.

 CPC will ensure that all its members, whether they are coaches, parents, players or officials will comply with the Best Practice Guidance as issued by the RFU.
 In summary, the following are NOT acceptable and will be treated seriously by the club and may result in disciplinary action being taken by the club, the CB or the RFU: